Somainer/lisa-lang/README.md

 ### Macros
 Defining a macro in Lisa is similar to defining a closure.
 `(define-macro (name args*) body*)`
-Macros are dynamic scoped.
+Macros are executed static scoped.
 Every argument are passed without any calculation.
-Macros should eventually return a quoted expression which will be expanded where invoked.
+Macros should eventually return an expression which will be expanded where invoked.
+If you want to refer to a value dynamically, use `dynamic-resolve` macro which only works inside macros.
+This macro will lookup through calling chain to resolve the symbol in dynamic scope.
+Since code is data in Lisa, you can generate code by quote and unquote or returning an list.
 To quote an expression, use syntax sugar `'<expression>`. `~<expression>` is the syntax sugar for unquoting an expression.

 ```scheme